 2000 – Metallgesellschaft AG becomes mg technologies ag.

-2003 – Strategic realignment of the Group focusing on specialty mechanical engineering, especially process engineering and equipment and on plant engineering.
+2003 – Strategic realignment of the Group focusing on specialty mechanical engineering, especially process engineering and equipment, as well as on plant engineering.

 2004 – Disposal of the Chemicals division: sale of four of the five business units in Dynamit Nobel AG.